DavidFek/events/README.md

 1 - Create a .env file in the backend root folder with DATABASE_URL("mysql://root:password@mysql:3306/nestjs_prisma"),JWT_SECRET,MYSQL_DATABASE(nestjs_prisma) and MYSQL_ROOT_PASSWORD
 2 - Make sure docker is running
 3 - Navigate into the root folder of the project
-4 - Run the following CLI command to create and start the docker images: docker-compose up -d
+4 - Run the following CLI command to create and start the docker images: docker-compose up -d --build
 5 - Once docker has finished creating and launching the images run the following command to initiate the database schema: docker-compose run backend npx prisma migrate deploy

 ## Usage